fails-components/compositions/readme.md

 docker-compose up
 ```
 if you have a working docker installation.

-**Warning, this is currently a http configuration, since it is still in development, you should only use this behind a https proxy or edit the loadbalancer/haproxy.cfg for https support.**

 ## Installation
 For installation instructions for a containerized envoironment, please see the [fails-components/compositions](https://github.com/fails-components/compositions "fails-components/compositions") repository.